dyegoe/awss/README.md

 ## Version

-The current version is 0.3.0.
+The current version is 0.4.0.

 ## Features

 The search runs in parallel using goroutines.

 - Search AWS ec2 instances
+  - by instance ids
+  - by names
-  - by name
+  - by tags
-  - by tag
+  - by private ips
-  - by instance id
+  - by instance types
+  - by availability zones
-  - by private ip
+  - by instance states
-  - by public ip
+  - by public ips

+And you can combine these filters together.

 ## Installation